 Who You Know

-As a Canadian I’m grieved to see our once-beloved healthcare system stuggling under an impossible load, both grieved and guiltily thankful that we found a way around the delay in Mary’s case.
-According to Canadian government numbers, as reported by secondstreet.org, at least 17,032 patients died in the 2022 – 2023 time period while waiting for procedures that could have saved their lives if they were delivered in a timely way.
+As a Canadian I’m grieved to see our once-beloved healthcare system struggling under an impossible load, both grieved and guiltily thankful that we found a way around the delay in Mary’s case.
+According to Canadian government numbers, as reported by secondstreet.org, at least 17,032 patients died in the 2022 – 2023 time period in Canada while waiting for procedures that could have saved their lives if that care had been delivered in a timely way.
 Depending on how you look at the numbers from all provinces, this could be as high as 30,000.
-Sad.
+Sad, especially considering I’ve never seen any political leadership that offers a substantial plan to turn things around.

 One in a Million Cancer